SylviaOne/Repo-hub/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.